saltedlolly/developer.rebble.io/source/_guides/app-resources/images.md

 }
 ```

-> If your `png` file is color, we will use the luminance of the image to add
+If your `png` file is color, we will use the luminance of the image to add some
-> some subtle gray when rendering it in the launcher, rather than just black
+subtle gray when rendering it in the launcher, rather than just black and white.
-> and white.
 Transparency will be preserved.

+The app icons specified during submission to the appstore are independent of
+this image resource (used in other places such as the mobile app and the
+appstore) - the `menuIcon` specified will always be used in the watch
+launcher list.